-Choosing studio monitors for DJing, EDM, and Hip-Hop is not an easy task.
-These studio monitors must supply high clarity to replicate electronic elements and deliver tight, punchy bass, which is an integral part of both genres.
+Choosing studio monitors for DJing, EDM, and Hip-Hop is difficult.
+These studio monitors must supply high clarity to replicate electronic elements and deliver tight, punchy bass, an integral part of both genres.

 An excellent all-rounder that features satisfying bass, detailed highs, wide dispersion, and an affordable price.